MileHacker Logo

 Immigration Process

-Upon arrival at an Indian aviation hub (like Coimbatore International Airport), present your a passport that is not expired and your visa (or a printfrom your e-Visa ETA).
+Upon arrival at an Indian aviation hub (like Coimbatore International Airport), present your valid passport and your visa (or a printfrom your e-Visa ETA).
 Immigration officers may collect biometric information, including fingerprints and facial recognition.

 Steps